Letter of Credit Process

-Why Importers & Exporters would opt for LCs as their Payment Term?
+Why Importers and Exporters Would Opt for LC Payment Term?

 For Importers / Buyers:

-- It is a surety that the payment will be made only upon the presentation of all the documents stipulated in the issued LC terms & conditions.
+- It acts as a surety.
+Therefore, this assures that the payment will be made upon the submission of documents agreed in the issued MT700 T&Cs.